jrdeslippe/perfportsite/docs/case_studies/amr/openmp_implementation.md

 * CCE 8.6.1 fails to link BoxLib at all (without `target` constructs), with g++ tuple errors.
 This has been reported to Cray as bug #189760.

+* IBM XLC 13.1 fails to link multiple compilation units together when more than one include the same header file and that header file contains a ```target``` region.
+Fixed in 14.0 but that triggered an internal compilation error.
+Reported and acknowledged as bug #147007.